-Sean Mari : ‘I can compete at this level’ - Irish Boxing
+Sean Mari – “I can compete at this level” - Irish Boxing

 Everyone at the club is extremely proud of Sean achievements to date. #Development pic.twitter.com/XfHFmrxXbg

 It’s confident from Mari but by no means cocky.
-Ireland’s 51kg representative isn’t making any bold claims, content to say he belongs at the level.
+Ireland’s 51kg representative isn’t making any bold claims and is content to say he belongs at the level.

-Indeed, forget a one fight at a time, Mari goes into the first major contest of the new Olympic cycle with a one round at a time mantra.
+Indeed, forget a ‘one fight at a time’ approach, Mari goes into the first major contest of the new Olympic cycle with a one round at a time mantra.

 “I’m treating this like I do every tournament, one fight one round at a time I won’t look past the first bell once I go and perform I will be happy,” he adds before revealing the dream come true nature of his selection.